jbampton/tooling-docs/apache-trusted-release/vote.md

 ## Vote Policy

-The are reasonable adjustments that a PMC can apply to a release vote.
+There are reasonable adjustments that a PMC can apply to a release vote.

 1. Normally a vote goes for a minimum of 72 hours.
 A PMC may choose a longer time period.
    In case of a security emergency a PMC may shorten the time to as soon as there are 3 +1 votes.